Toronto's recently expanded Royal Ontario Museum or ROM displays millions of artifacts in over 40 different galleries.

 The ROM is the largest museum of natural history and world culture in Canada.
 It ranks 5th largest among all museums in North America.
 This fascinating museum houses many fascinating and notable galleries (forty in all) including a huge collection of dinosaurs from around the world, a textile gallery showing goods from eras throughout history, collections of art from around the globe and of course Canadian as well as European history.

-For further information about the Royal Ontario Museum including admission charges visit see their official site.
+For further information about the Royal Ontario Museum including admission charges visit see their official site linked below.

 - Tuesday: 10:00 AM – 5:30 PM